Suleiman Aden Galaydh: Aden Galaydh family

 Suleiman Aden Galaydh hails from the notable Aden Galaydh Ducaale family, one of the most prominent families in the Darawiish.
 The Aden Galaydh Ducaale family was the most important dervish family during the early colonial dervish battles.
 They hail from the Ali Geri tribe, one of the only dervish clans whom remained loyal dervishes from the start to the end.
 In the poem "Doqon baan ogayn", the Sayid Mohamed, head of state of the Darawiish, compares the efforts of Aden Galaydhs offspring, the contemporaneous patriarch of the family, and by extension his offspring, with a way of life or a prophet, with the following line "Dabkuu shidayay Aw-Aaden, waa diinta Nebigiiyee", meaning the light shone by the aden galaydh family is that of a prophet or of a way of life itself.

-Most of the Aden Galaydh passed away whilst fighting at the Jidbali battle in 1904.
+Most of the Aden Galaydh died whilst fighting at the Jidbali battle in 1904.

 One of the few survivors of this family was Saliid Baynax Aaden, Suleiman's nephew, who went on to live in Marqaanweyne from where he recounted incidents and narrations of the anti-colonial battles to the beginning of the century.
 The brothers Xayd and Beynax are both referred to by Sayid Mohamed Abdullah Hassan, the dervish head of state as "gaanaha" and "garaadada", the former meaning a field marshal and the latter a chieftain.
 This means that three of the Aden Galaydh brothers, were all dervish commanders, namely Suleiman Aden Galaydh, Xayd Aden Galaydh and Beynax Aden Galaydh.